-Choking occurs when a foreign object becomes lodged in the throat or windpipe, blocking the flow of air.
-In adults, a piece of food often is the culprit.
-Young children often swallow small objects.
-Because choking cuts off oxygen to the brain, administer first aid as quickly as possible if you or someone else is choking.
+Choking happens when an object lodges in the throat or windpipe blocking the flow of air.
+In adults, a piece of food is usually to blame.
+Young children often choke on small objects.
+Choking is life-threatening.
+It cuts off oxygen to the brain.
+Give first aid as quickly as possible if you or someone else is choking.

 - Inability to talk

-- Skin, lips and nails turning blue or dusky
+- Skin, lips and nails that change color turning blue or gray

 - Loss of consciousness